 Peaking for a CrossFit Competition: The 8‑Week Training Guide

-Preparing for a CrossFit competition requires more than just doing WODs every day.
-In the 6–8 weeks leading up to a competition, top athletes follow a structured approach to peak their performance.
-This involves gradually shifting from high-volume “base” training to high-intensity, sport-specific work, and finally implementing a taper to shed fatigue.
-The goal is to arrive on game day with your fitness at its highest and your fatigue at its lowest In this guide, I’ll walk through how to train during those final 8 weeks – explaining the scientific principles of peaking and tapering, why training becomes more CNS-focused as competition nears, and how to ramp up sport-specific workouts while cutting back on base-building volume.
-By understanding these principles and viewing it as a template, you can form your own 6–8 week competition prep plan to hit the competition floor at full capacity.
+This involves gradually shifting from high-volume “base” training to high-intensity, sport-specific work, and finally implementing a taper to reduce fatigue.
+The goal is to arrive on game day with your fitness at its highest and your fatigue at its lowest In this guide, I’ll walk through how to train during those final 8 weeks – explaining, why training becomes more CNS-focused as competition nears, and how to ramp up sport-specific workouts while cutting back on all supporting work.
+By understanding these principles , you can form your own 6–8 week competition prep plan to hit the competition floor at ready-to-roll.

 The Science of Peaking and Tapering